WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-17-run-the-ci-pipeline-during-pull-request.md

 ## Create a new Pull Request

 Add a title, and optionally a description, reviewers, and work items.
 I like to have 1-3 sentences in the description to explain what you did.
-As the title, I usually use the PBI number and the PBI title (not in this example though).
+As for the title, I usually use the PBI number and the PBI title (not in this example though).

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/08/New-Pull-Request.jpg"><img loading="lazy" src="/assets/img/posts/2020/08/New-Pull-Request.jpg" alt="New Pull Request" /></a>